 Game Theory is primarily a mathematical framework but has found applications in many fields ranging from social sciences to the biological sciences.
-This theory analyzes the decision making of a player based on how he or she expects other players to make a decision.
+This theory analyzes the decision-making of a player based on how they expect other players to make a decision.
 In other words, we can say that it helps in determining optimal rational choices given a set of circumstances.

 Before we move forward with the Game Theory, let us see an example to get a better understanding of the theory.

 The best example to understand game theory is the prisoner’s dilemma.
 Under this ideal hypothetical situation, two criminals arrested for robbing a bank.
 The police, however, do not have any solid proof against them.
 But, to get their confession, both the prisoners were put in separate cells.
 There is no way the two can talk with each other.
 Both prisoners get four options to choose from: